spiral-project/ihatemoney/docs/installation.rst

 3. Create an Apache virtual host, the command ``ihatemoney generate-config apache-vhost.conf`` will output a good starting point (read and adapt it)
 4. Activate the virtual host if needed and restart Apache

-With Nginx, Gunicorn and Supervisord
+With Nginx, Gunicorn and Supervisord/systemd
 ------------------------------------

 1. Create a dedicated unix user (here called `ihatemoney`), required dirs, and fix permissions::